-If a water or recycled water meter fails to register during any period or is known to register inaccurately, the customer shall be charged with an average daily consumption during the same month shown by the reading of the meter when in use and registering accurately.
-Any customer may demand that the meter through which water or recycled water is being furnished be examined and tested by the District for the purpose of ascertaining whether or not it is correctly registering the amount of water or recycled water being delivered through it.
-Such demand shall be in writing and shall be accompanied by a deposit equal to the charge for testing as determined by the District.
+- 4.8.1 If a water or recycled water meter fails to register during any period or is known to register inaccurately, the customer shall be charged using a reasonable average daily consumption based on prior consumption or based other reasonable calculation in the absence of historical consumption data.
+Upon the customer's written demand and payment of a testing deposit, the District will examine and test the meter through which water or recycled water is being furnished to determine whether it is correctly registering the amount of water or recycled water being delivered through it. - 4.8.2 If the District determines the meter to register over two percent (2%) more water than actually passes through it, then the District shall properly adjust the meter or replace the meter, return the deposit, and adjust the customer's bill accordingly.

-Upon receipt of such demand and deposit, the District will have the meter examined and tested and, if upon such test the meter shall be found to register over two percent (2%) more water than actually passes through it, the meter shall be properly adjusted or another meter substituted therefore, the deposit shall be returned, and the water or recycled water bill for the current month will be adjusted proportionately.
-If the meter should be found to register not more than two percent (2%) more water than actually passes through it, the deposit shall be retained by the District as the expense of making the test.
+If the meter registers not more than two percent (2%) more water than actually passes through it, then the District will retain the deposit as the testing cost.